pfisher3/BDDTest/README.md

 Quick Sample BDD, Cukes Test

-Clone Git Repo, Then Import to IDE as this utilizes Pom.xml file which imports all required external library dependencies in order to run
+Clone Git Repo, Then Import to IDE as Maven project.

+The structure utilizes the pom.xml file which should import all required external library dependencies.

+To Run, in Intellij, Select Run>Run:Feature:amazonHome.feature